Spring has sprung! For those with kids, it’s the perfect opportunity to unplug and spend some time outdoors.

-Either way, we know summertime can bring unique challenges for parents–lots of extra time to fill, and lots of gadgets, digital games, TV shows, YouTube videos, and social media available to fill it.
+We know that today’s parents face unique challenges–lots of gadgets, digital games, TV shows, YouTube videos, and social media available to fill it.
 And when time spent online increases, so does the chance of kids stumbling upon things we don’t want them to see.

 Here at Covenant Eyes, we love open and honest conversations.
 We found that the best conversations usually flow from strong connections, and this Digital Detox will help your family connect in some fun ways.
 Here are a few more reasons why we think you should do the Digital Detox with your family this summer.